-Resources › For Educators A Short Guide to Microteaching Share Flipboard Email Print FatCamera / Getty Images For Educators Becoming A Teacher Assessments & Tests Elementary Education Secondary Education Special Education Teaching Homeschooling By Kris Bales Education Expert Kris Bales is a long-time homeschool parent.
-Since 2009 she has reviewed homeschool curricula for providers like Alpha Omega, Apologia, and All About Learning Press. our editorial process Facebook Facebook Kris Bales Updated December 22, 2018 Microteaching is a teacher training technique that allows student teachers to practice and refine their teaching skills in a low-risk, simulated classroom environment.
-The method, also used for retraining or fine-tuning the skills of practicing teachers, was developed in the late 1950s and early 1960s by Dwight Allen at Stanford University.
+Resources › For Educators A Short Guide to Microteaching Share Flipboard Email Print Klaus Vedfelt / Getty Images For Educators Becoming A Teacher Assessments & Tests Elementary Education Secondary Education Special Education Teaching Homeschooling By Kris Bales Education Expert Kris Bales is a long-time homeschool parent.
+Since 2009 she has reviewed homeschool curricula for providers like Alpha Omega, Apologia, and All About Learning Press. our editorial process Facebook Facebook Kris Bales Updated July 09, 2020 Microteaching is a teacher training technique that allows student teachers to practice and refine their teaching skills in a low-risk, simulated classroom environment.
+The method, also used for retraining or fine-tuning the skills of practicing teachers, was developed in the late 1950s and early 1960s by Dwight Allen and his colleagues at Stanford University.
 How Microteaching Works Microteaching sessions involve one student teacher, the class instructor (or school supervisor), and a small group of peers.
 These sessions allow student teachers to practice and polish their teaching techniques in a simulated environment before putting them into practice with students.
-Using the teaching method, which was revised and simplified in the late 1980s and early 1990s, student teachers conduct a short lesson (usually 5-20 minutes in length).
+Student teachers conduct a short lesson (usually 5 to 20 minutes in length) and then receive feedback from their peers.
+Later methods of microteaching evolved to include videotaping sessions for review by the student teacher.
+The teaching method was revised and simplified in the late 1980s and early 1990s for use in other countries that lacked access to technology.
 Microteaching sessions focus on one teaching skill at a time.
+Student teachers rotate through the roles of teacher and student in small groups of 4 to 5 teachers.
 This singular focus provides the opportunity for student teachers to master each technique by planning and teaching the same lesson multiple times, making adjustments based on peer and instructor feedback.
 Benefits of Microteaching Microteaching provides ongoing training for student teachers and retraining for classroom teachers in a simulated environment.
 These practice sessions enable student teachers to perfect their teaching techniques before applying them in the classroom.
-Microteaching sessions also allow student teachers to prepare for a variety of classroom scenarios, including working with students of different skill levels and socioeconomic backgrounds.
+Microteaching sessions also allow student teachers to prepare for a variety of classroom scenarios, including working with students of different skill levels and backgrounds.
 Lastly, microteaching provides valuable opportunities for self-evaluation and peer feedback.
 Disadvantages of Microteaching Microteaching is considered one of the most effective techniques for teacher training, but it does have a few drawbacks.
 Most significantly, microteaching requires the presence of an instructor and a group of peers, which means that not all student teachers (or current teachers) can consistently complete microteaching sessions.
-Ideally, microteaching sessions are repeated multiple times so that the student teacher can refine his or her skills.
+Ideally, microteaching sessions are repeated multiple times so that the student teacher can refine their skills.
 However, in larger education programs, there may not be time for all student teachers to complete multiple sessions.
-The Microteaching Cycle Microteaching is accomplished cyclically, allowing teachers to practice new skills in order to attain mastery.
-Classroom Instruction First, student teachers learn the basics of an individual through lectures, textbooks, and demonstration (via an instructor or video lessons).
+The Microteaching Cycle Microteaching is accomplished cyclically, allowing student teachers to practice new skills in order to attain mastery.
+Classroom Instruction First, student teachers learn the basics of an individual lesson through lectures, textbooks, and demonstration (via an instructor or video lessons).
 Skills studied include communication, explanation, lecturing, and engaging students.
 They may also include organization, illustrating lessons with examples, and answering student questions.
-Lesson Planning Next, the student teacher plans a short lesson that will enable her to practice these new skills in a mock classroom situation.
-Though the classroom environment is simulated, teachers should consider their presentation an actual lesson and present it in an engaging, logical, and understandable manner.
-Teaching and Feedback The teacher conducts the lesson for her instructor and peer group.
-The session is recorded so that the student can watch it later for self-evaluation.
-Immediately following the microteaching session, the teacher receives feedback from her instructor and peers.
+Lesson Planning Next, the student teacher plans a short lesson that will enable them to practice these new skills in a mock classroom situation.
+Though the classroom environment is simulated, student teachers should consider their presentation an actual lesson and present it in an engaging, logical, and understandable manner.
+Teaching and Feedback The student teacher conducts the lesson for their instructor and peer group.
+The session is recorded so that the student teacher can watch it later for self-evaluation.
+Immediately following the microteaching session, the student teacher receives feedback from their instructor and peers.
 Peer feedback should be specific and balanced (include observations on strengths as well as weaknesses) with the goal of helping the student teacher improve.
 It’s helpful for peers to focus on their personal experience using “I” statements and to provide specific detail in their feedback.
 For example, when providing constructive criticism, "I had trouble hearing you at times" is more helpful than “You need to speak louder.”
 When offering praise, “I felt confident commenting because you made eye contact with me” is more helpful than "You engage well with students.”
 Re-plan and Reteach Based on peer feedback and self-evaluation, the student teacher plans the same lesson and teaches it a second time.
 The goal is to incorporate feedback from the first microteaching session to master the skill being practiced.
-The second teaching session is recorded just like the first.
-At the conclusion, the instructor and peers offer feedback, and the student teacher can watch the recording for self-evaluation.
+The second teaching session is also recorded.
+At the conclusion, the instructor and peers offer feedback, and the student teacher can view the recording for self-evaluation.
 Microteaching often results in better-prepared, more confident teachers with a strong working understanding of the skills they need in the classroom.